What to plant in your Australian garden where nothing else works - Minimalist Gardener

 Boobialla (Myoporum insulare, dwarf or prostrate forms) tolerates strong, drying winds through thick, resilient leaves and flexible stems that bend rather than tear.
 Its spreading habit reduces wind resistance and helps stabilise soil, making it a reliable choice for exposed sites where gusts are frequent.

 Kangaroo grass (Themeda triandra) is naturally adapted to open, windy landscapes where movement is constant.
 Its fine, flexible blades allow air to pass through the plant, reducing damage, while its strong root system anchors firmly in exposed soils and helps stabilise surrounding ground.
+See our guide to Australian native grasses for companion species.

 In windy sites, focus on establishing strong roots rather than rapid top growth.
 Avoid excessive fertiliser, which can encourage soft growth that tears easily.
 Plant during calmer periods where possible and water deeply but less frequently to encourage roots to anchor firmly.